 Rangers: Why Steven Gerrard rejected Ibrox return and who could succeed Russell Martin as head coach?

-Former boss Steven Gerrard held talks with Rangers last week, but felt the timing wasn't right for a return to Ibrox; Danny Rohl has impressed the Gers hierarchy during discussions and is among the candidates in contention for the role; Rangers host Dundee Utd on Saturday in the league
+Former boss Steven Gerrard held talks with Rangers but felt the timing wasn't right for a return to Ibrox; Kevin Muscat is the frontrunner to replace Russell Martin; Danny Rohl pulled out of the race after he impressed in talks; Steven Smith will take charge against Dundee Utd

 Steven Gerrard walked away from talks to become the next Rangers head coach on Saturday, but why?